MarcAnt01/Fluent-Screen-Recorder/README.md

 # Fluent Screen Recorder

-Record your screen or an in a simple UWP app featuring Fluent Design
+Record your screen or an app in a simple UWP app featuring Fluent Design

 ![](https://i.postimg.cc/D0tRCCKZ/1.png)